6-year-old honored at heart walk and run

 Their goal is to raise $600,000 for research done right here in the Capital Region, helping thousands nationwide in treating and preventing the leading cause of death among adults in the country.
 The American Heart Association funds over $1.5 million in local research.

-“It is great to have so many wonderful research centers here, but it really effects everyone” Executive Director Amy Young said.
+“It is great to have so many wonderful research centers here, but it really affects everyone” Executive Director Amy Young said.

-With the Greenberg family using their own story to bring awareness to so many with heart disease.
+The Greenberg family uses their own story to bring awareness to so many with heart disease.

 “We use his story to help spread the word, help spread awareness,” Greenberg said.
 “It is almost like we are given a torch and we have to run with that torch, then pass along that torch to other great stories.”